johannfaouzi/pyts/doc/index.rst

 People familiar with scikit-learn API should feel comfortable with pyts as its API is heavily inspired from it, and pyts estimators are compatible with scikit-learn tools like model selection and pipelines.
+For more information, please refer to the
+`Scikit-learn compatibility <scikit_learn_compatibility.html>`_ page.

 `Getting started <install.html>`_